LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 ---

-## Resources
+## Reference

-Here are links for the resources used to illustrate the options:
+Here are links for the Reference used to illustrate the options:

 - [Sample Rate](https://www.masteringthemix.com/blogs/learn/113159685-sample-rates-and-bit-depth-in-a-nutshell)